KSSwimmy/Project-Initiation-Starting-a-Successful-Project/README.md

 ### Project proposals and charters 101 video notes

+typically, a senior organizational leader creates the proposal.
+So you might not need to worry about creating the proposal, but you will have to keep track of the proposal's progress.

 These are: the project proposal and the project charter.
 A **project proposal** is a form of documentation that comes at the very beginning of the project.
 This document's purpose is to persuade stakeholders that a project should begin.

+A proposal may be a formal document, a presentation, or even a simple email to get others on board with the idea.

 the **project charter**: a formal document that clearly defines the project and outlines the necessary details to reach its goals.
 A project charter helps you get organized, set up a framework for what needs to be done, and communicate those details to others.

+As you learned earlier in this course, there are a few questions you might ask yourself when performing a cost benefit analysis.

+The project charter makes clear that the benefits of the project outweigh the costs.

+That includes questions like:
+- What value will this project create?
+- How much money could this project save my organization?
+- How much time will people have to spend on this project?
+- You'll include the answers to these questions in your charter.

+Including this type of information ensures that you and your stakeholders agree on the project value.

 ##### Project charter vs Project proposal